-Note 6 - Risk Management
+Note 8 - Risk Management

-1. WCIA Insurance Pool:
+WCIA Insurance Pool:

 The City of Medina is a member of the Washington Cities Insurance Authority (WCIA).
 Utilizing Chapter 48.62 RCW (self-insurance regulation) and Chapter 39.34 RCW (Interlocal Cooperation Act), nine cities originally formed WCIA on January 1, 1981.
-WCIA was created for providing a pooling mechanism for jointly purchasing insurance, jointly self-insuring, and / or jointly contracting for risk management services.
-WCIA has a total of 160 members.
+WCIA was created for the purpose of providing a pooling mechanism for jointly purchasing insurance, jointly self-insuring, and / or jointly contracting for risk management services.
+WCIA has a total of 163 members.